 In his 1967 newspaper article, Ralph Brogden (a former head of the Rancho Park Chamber of Commerce), outlined Rancho Park’s initial boundaries and explained the desire to create an identity apart from Westwood:

-The Rancho Park name could also be based on Ferdinand Bain’s Rancho La Lomita, which operated at the heart of the district from 1919 until 1939 – about the time realtor William F. Heyler, Jr. (1894-1959) and his cohorts chose the name.
+The Rancho Park name (whether first applied to the Rancho Golf Club or Rancho Park) could also be based on Ferdinand Bain’s Rancho La Lomita, which operated at the heart of the district from 1919 until 1939 – about the time realtor William F. Heyler, Jr. (1894-1959) and his cohorts chose the name.
 Bill Heyler could have named Rancho Park based on any or all of these factors, or simply from the romantic ideal of rancho life.

 The above map from Los Angeles Times’ “Mapping L.A.”
 Project shrinks Rancho Park’s to Pico Boulevard and removes all of Country Club Highlands, while expanding it in the southeast to include the Ponty Tract and in the southwest beyond Sepulveda Boulevard.
 The City’s signs marking the neighborhood (shown at the top of this page) continue to be posted as far north as Olympic Boulevard.